HandingWangXDGroup/IBEA-MS/README.md

 # IBEA-MS
 IBEA-MS: Performance Indicator based Adaptive Model Selection for Offline Data-Driven Multi-Objective Evolutionary Optimization

-Tip: The pdf documents of the Supplementary material is also displayed in the project.
+Tip: The pdf document of the Supplementary material is also displayed in the project.

 ------------------------------- Reference --------------------------------